Scholarships, Awards & Loans

 BOCES Employee Scholarship

-The scholarship offers a one-third tuition reduction to students who work for Rockland or Westchester BOCES for matriculation in any graduate degree program offered at the Rockland Graduate Campus.
+The scholarship offers a 20% tuition reduction to students who work for Rockland or Westchester BOCES for matriculation in any graduate degree program offered at the Rockland graduate campus.
 Proof of employment must be provided each semester.
 Please contact the Admissions Office for an application.